spacetelescope/rad/docs/ccsp.rst

 details that you can provide are helpful.
 We are happy to help guide you through the process and fill in any gaps in the following documentation.
-Opening the issue allows us to know that there is interest in a contribution to RAD and help us to plan development and releases.
+Opening the issue allows us to know that there is interest in a contribution to RAD, and helps us to plan development and releases.

 Please review the :ref:`creating` documentation to understand the process for creating new SOC schemas.
 The process for CCSP schemas is very similar